Starz’s new show, The Serpent Queen, tells the story of Catherine de Medici’s life and reign in 16th-century France. In the first season,...

-Dreams that Money Can Buy (1947) is a Dadaist portmanteau movie, an unknown cinematographic masterpiece combining surrealistic and experimental elements.
-It was produced by Peggy Guggenheim and directed by German avant-garde painter and dada film-theorist Hans Richter, who brought together artists like Max Ernst, Man Ray, Marcel Duchamp, Alexander Calder, Fernand Léger, alongside musicians such as John Cage or Darius Milhaud.
-Each of the world-class artists, in collaboration with the composer, styles one of the movie’s seven dreams.
+Dreams That Money Can Buy (1947) is a Dadaist portmanteau movie, an unknown cinematographic masterpiece combining surrealistic and experimental elements.
+It was produced by Peggy Guggenheim and directed by German avant-garde painter and Dada film-theorist Hans Richter, who brought together artists like Max Ernst, Man Ray, Marcel Duchamp, Alexander Calder, Fernand Léger, alongside musicians such as John Cage or Darius Milhaud.
+Each of the world-class artists, in collaboration with the composer, creates one of the movie’s seven dreams.

 Everybody dreams.
 Everybody travels, sometimes into countries where strange beauty, wisdom, adventure, love expects him.

 Dreams that money can buy, Hans Richter, 1947.

 These words open the 1947 experimental movie Dreams That Money Can Buy.
 It was directed by Hans Richter, painter, graphic artist, avant-gardist, experimental cinema pioneer, and energetic member of the Dada movement.
 Richter’s color feature film is one of the key works of Surrealist cinema.
 It was made at a time when the art movement had been overwhelmed by the war in Europe but was finding a brief resurgence of interest in the United States.